Chris-luiz-16/Cloudfront-provisioning-via-terraform/README.md

 ```

 ## Customizing based on your needs
-I have set a variable.tf file where you can mention the name of the domain, access_key/secret_key, path of the website, name of the hosted zone etc.
+I have set a variable.tf file where you can mention the name of the domain, access_key/secret_key, path of the website, name of the hosted zone etc. Please add the required fields

 ```hcl

 variable "region" {